How to Fix Wi-Fi Connected But No Internet

 - Unplug your router from power

-- Wait 30 full seconds (this clears the memory)
+- Wait 30 full seconds (this clears the memory and forces a fresh ISP handshake)

-- Plug in the modem first and wait until all lights are stable (2-3 minutes)
+- Plug in the modem first and wait until its lights are stable (2β3 minutes)

 Fix 2: Forget and Reconnect to the Network

-Sometimes your device has saved incorrect connection settings.
+Your device may have saved bad connection settings.

 On Windows: